sjiang95/semclDataset/readme.md

 # dataset_conv

-This program is designed to convert `VOC2012`, `ADE20K` or `COCO` datasets into anchor & non-anchor pairs for contrastive learning.
+This program is designed to convert `VOC2012`, `Cityscapes`, `ADE20K` or `COCO` datasets into anchor & non-anchor pairs for contrastive learning.

 |anchor|non-anchor|
 |:-:|:-:|